Skip to main content

 • Before you upload an image, search to see if it already exists.

 • Avoid the temptation to upload images in the flow of content creation.
+If you do, take the time to give it a good name and description.

 • You don’t have to optimise a large image for a small page pattern.
 Contentful will handle it for you.
 So upload an image large enough to be used in the bigger sizes such as hero banners.